Moonsong-Labs/moonbeam-tools/src/libs/helpers/state-manipulator/README.md

     relayChain: `rococo-local`,
   }),

-  // Make the Council & Technical committee governed by Alith new CollectiveManipulator("TechCommitteeCollective", [ALITH_ADDRESS]),
+  // Make the Open Technical committee governed by Alith new CollectiveManipulator("OpenTechCommitteeCollective", [ALITH_ADDRESS]),
-  new CollectiveManipulator("CouncilCollective", [ALITH_ADDRESS]),

   // Reset the validation data
   new ValidationManipulator(),